Last updated on August 27th, 2020

 Animal research on CBD is still minimal.
 Most of the reports are anecdotal with few and widely varying adverse effects on pets after using CBD.

-Some of the effects that pet owners and experts anticipate might arise from the use of CBD oil on pets include:
+Some negative effects that pet owners might anticipate from the use of CBD on pets include:

 - Dry Mouth – CBD can potentially decrease saliva production in the mouth.
 That means your pet might drink more water than usual to counter the feeling.
 This effect is more pronounced in dogs